Konstantios Doukas: Life

 Due to the limited sources for Konstantios' life, he's often confused with his younger nephew, the porphyrogennetos Constantine Doukas.
 However, Constantine was only a child during this time (born in 1074), so contemporary sources most likely talk about Konstantios instead.

-In media
+Arts

 Konstantios Doukas is thought to be engraved on the Holy Crown of Hungary, which was given to King Géza I of Hungary (r.
 1074–1077) by Konstantios' brother Michael VII, depicted alongside King Geza I and Michael VII; although some argue that it actually depicts Constantine Doukas.